DSC-SPIDAL/harp/website/content/docs/beginnersguide/nn.md

 # Run Example

-To be able to compile and run, you have to [install Harp and Hadoop](https://dsc-spidal.github.io/harp/docs/getting-started/):
+<mark>To be able to compile and run, you have to [install Harp and Hadoop](https://dsc-spidal.github.io/harp/docs/getting-started/)</mark>:

 ## Put data on hdfs
 ```bash